Web Design Company Toronto: Google’s Algorithms and All That

 It means that Google’ Broad Core Algorithm Update focused on the content.
 It claims that sites that lost its rankings did not lose it because of poor quality.
 Instead, it only means that some websites which were undermined before have now been duly recognized.

-Google’s algorithm aims to do more than targeting and penalizing sites with poor quality content.
+Google’s algorithm web design company toronto aims to do more than targeting and penalizing sites with poor quality content.
 Improvements or updates are meant to provide users with better answers to their queries.
 It can also “target” and improve the ranking of sites that have good content.
 In order to conquer core updates, keep focussing on user intent, quality content, clean architecture and guidelines provided by Google.
 Finally, you don’t stop improving your site once you reach the first position, because the site in position two is not going to stop.

 Not a specific update